Courtney Baker-Richardson: Crewe Alexandra

 On 31 May 2022, it was reported that Baker-Richardson was joining Crewe Alexandra, newly relegated to League Two, on a two-year deal.
 He made a substitute appearance in Crewe's opening game of the 2022–23 season, a 2–1 victory over Rochdale at Spotland on 30 July 2022, and, after again coming on as a second-half substitute, scored his first Crewe goal in the following game, a 3–0 win over Harrogate Town at Gresty Road on 6 August 2022.
 He made his first Crewe start on 9 August 2022, playing in an EFL League Cup first round defeat at Grimsby Town.
 Baker-Richardson then scored three times in two home league games, one against Sutton United on 16 August and a first-half brace against Northampton Town on 20 August 2022.
 He missed Crewe's match at Carlisle United on 1 October 2022 after injuring his leg while playing Xbox, but recovered to play six games in October, scoring once, before sustaining a serious hamstring injury.
 He eventually returned to first-team action on 4 March 2023, coming on as a 71st minute substitute in a 1–1 draw at Sutton United, finishing the season with nine goals in 32 matches.

 In the 2023–24 season, Baker-Richardson beat his previous season's tally, scoring ten times in 40 appearances before incurring a dislocated shoulder at the start of Crewe's 1–0 victory over Sutton United at Gresty Road on 12 March 2024, ruling him out for six weeks.
 He made a substitute appearance in Crewe's final game of the regular season at Colchester United on 27 April 2024.
 Having helped the club reach the League 2 play-off final in May 2024, Baker-Richardson was offered a new contract by Crewe.

 Newport County return

 On 10 July 2024, Baker-Richardson returned to League Two side Newport County on a two-year deal.
+He was released by the club at the end of the 2025–26 season.

+Tranmere Rovers

+On 30 July 2026, Baker-Richardson joined Tranmere Rovers in a one-year deal.